xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 _Figure 31: Services – Router-Reflectors_

-The Compass Metro Fabric Design focuses mainly on BGP-based services, therefore it is important to provide a robust and scalable Services Route-Reflector (S-RR) design.
+The Metro Fabric Design focuses mainly on BGP-based services, therefore it is important to provide a robust and scalable Services Route-Reflector (S-RR) design.